Pannagabhat/Landing-Page/README.md

 # Landing-Page
-This was built using HTML, CSS and Bootstrap &lt;br> It is responsive
+This was built using HTML, CSS and Bootstrap <br>
+It is responsive